TheWeirdDev/Bluetooth_Headset_Battery_Level/Readme.md

 This is a simple python script to get the battery charge level of some bluetooth headsets

+You need python version 3.6.0 or newer to run the script.

 # How to run
 ```bash
 chmod +x bl_battery.py